Skip to Main Content

 A home equity line of credit is a powerful resource in your toolkit for achieving financial goals like consolidating debt, which could include paying off your mortgage.
 With this strategy, essentially you’re using your ownership stake in your home to pay off what you still owe on your home.
 But you’ll then have your HELOC debt to repay.

-So, this approach only makes sense if you can get a significantly lower rate on a HELOC than you currently have on your home loan.
+So, paying off a mortgage with a HELOC only makes sense if you can get a significantly lower rate on a HELOC than you currently have on your home loan.
 But at their current interest rates, HELOCs are no longer super-cheap: The costs will likely outweigh the benefits, which means you’re better off waiting before deploying the HELOC strategy.